- Location: Matabari, Udaipur, Tripura 799013

 - How To Reach

 A historical temple dedicated to Devi Tripureshwari.
 Tripura Sundari Temple is located in the city of Udaipur, the former capital of the Tripura region of India.
 The Hindu temple is famously known as Matabari and is among the 51 Shakti Peethas of the Goddess Sati all over the nation.
 The Shakti (Goddess) is worshipped as Tripurasundari here, and the accompanying Bhairava is Tripuresh.
-This pithasthan is also named Kurma Pith as it is set upon a hillock which appears like the bulge of a tortoise (Kurma) and the shape is called Kurmapṛṣṭhakṛti.
+This pithasthan is also named Kurma Pith as it is set upon a hillock that appears like the bulge of a tortoise (Kurma) and the shape is called Kurmapṛṣṭhakṛti.
 This amazing temple is around 500 years old, thus keeping it the oldest temple existing in the city.

 Sati was not able to withstand this insult.
 So, Devi Sati gave her life by jumping into the fire of Havan organized by her father King Daksh.
-When Lord Shiva was running around the planet carrying her body that Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
+When Lord Shiva was running around the planet carrying her body Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
 Out of those 51 parts, from which the ‘Left Toe’ of Sati fell to this place.
 Here Sati is called Tripurasundari and Lord Shiva is called Tripuresh.

 King Dhanya Manikya was the one who established the Tripura Sundari Temple.
 Legend believes that he really established the temple for God Vishnu however due to a discovery in his dream in which Deity Tripura Sundari advised him to start her worship on the hill.
 The king realized that Vishnu and Shakti are various kinds of similar Supreme Deities (Brahman).
-He brought the idol of goddess created of kasti stone from Chittagong (Bangladesh), created it, and dedicated the sanctuary to Devi Tripurasundari.
+He brought the idol of the goddess created of kasti stone from Chittagong (Bangladesh), created it, and dedicated the sanctuary to Devi Tripurasundari.
 The spiritual place is acknowledged as the congregation of people from various religious beliefs and cultures.
 The temple holds an extremely special function that people from any religious belief can offer puja to the deity.
-In the historical time, Shamsher Gazi attacked the town and caught it while the 18th century.
+In the historical time, Shamsher Gazi attacked the town and caught it during the 18th century.
 In his bio “Gazinama,” it is mentioned that he also offered puja to the Goddess Tripurasundari.
-It is a custom that even a Muslim neighborhood of Udaipur impart their very first crops and milk to the goddess.
+It is a custom that even a Muslim neighborhood of Udaipur imparts their very first crops and milk to the goddess.

 Tripura Sundari temple in Udaipur (Tripura) is among the 51 Shakti Peeths, which are known to be warehouses of spiritual energy.
 The site of the temple is in the shape of a tortoise, which has wonderful significance in Sanatan Dharma.
 In spiritual scriptures ‘Kurma’ (Tortoise) represents steadiness which is a quality needed to accomplish the greatest position.